Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 ## Result
 # Example Outputs
-Text: "Hello, how are you?" [#Change the output as per your choice]
+Text: "In an interview, they asked me to design a RESTful API from scratch." [#Change the output as per your choice]

-Output: "Hello, I am doing well, thank you."
+Output:

 # Objective Evaluation
 The model showed consistent improvement throughout the training process: